You are at the top of the page

 Accessibility

 We welcome all visitors to the Tower of London and aim to make your day out successful and enjoyable.
-We are committed to improving access and facilities for visitors with disabilities.
+We are committed to improving access and facilities for disabled visitors.

 The Tower of London is a historic building with difficult stairs and passageways — including spiral staircases — and wheelchair access is limited.
 There are many steps throughout the Tower with cobbles laid in some of the surfaces and pathways.
 There are some low doorways.